trimstray/nginx-admins-handbook/README.md

 ##### Multiple processes

 NGINX uses only asynchronous I/O, which makes blocking a non-issue.
 The only reason NGINX uses multiple processes is to make full use of multi-core, multi-CPU and hyper-threading systems.
-NGINX requires only enough worker processes to get the full benefit of SMP.
+NGINX requires only enough worker processes to get the full benefit of symmetric multiprocessing (SMP).

 From NGINX documentation: